-One of the key developments of HH, and Cole & Cole before them, was to take advantage of the large size of the squid axon to insert an electrode inside it, oriented parallel to the long axis.
-This allowed measurements of the electrical properties without any spatial effects (a "space clamp"), so that the unusual properties of the ion channels could be studied in isolation.
+8K.S.
+Cole.
+Membranes, Ions and Impulses.
+A Chapter in Classical Biophysics.
+University of California Press, Berkeley, 1968 allowed measurements of the electrical properties without any spatial effects (a "space clamp"), so that the unusual properties of the ion channels could be studied in isolation.
 The basic phenomenology of electrical impulse generation in an axon that was found is depicted in Fig. 7.7.
-In the absence of any stimulus, there is a "resting potential" difference of $\sim$ 70 mV across the membrane.
+In the absence of any stimulus, there is a "resting potential" difference of $\sim 70 \,\text{mV}$ across the membrane.
 If a perturbation is made, say by injecting current into the system, that voltage can be made more positive to see the reaction of the axon.
 Provided that perturbation is sufficiently small, it will relax back to the resting potential on the scale of ~ 1 s.
-However, a perturbation beyond a threshold leads to a very large positive spike that corresponds to rapid "depolarization" (associated with an influx of Na+, followed by a "repolarisation" process that slightly undershoots the resting potential ("hyperpolarisation"), associated with an outflow of $K^+$ ions, and finally a slower return to the resting potential.
+However, a perturbation beyond a threshold leads to a very large positive spike that corresponds to rapid "depolarization" (associated with an influx of Na+, followed by a "repolarisation" process that slightly undershoots the resting potential ("hyperpolarisation"), associated with an outflow of K^+ ions, and finally a slower return to the resting potential.
 During that return the axon is resistant to further perturbations and is said to be in a "refractory period".
 An important feature of the action potential is the strong separation of time scales between the fast dynamics of sodium influx and the slow dynamics of potassium outflow.